CommandoScorch16/Samuel-s-Great-Adventure/README.md

-# Samuel-s-Great-Adventure
+# Samuels-Great-Adventure
-A web-based text adventure implemented using HTML and JavaScript
+##A web-based text adventure implemented using HTML and JavaScript